AntoMars14/TBDM-CPS-Analysis/README.md

 ## Introduction
 In the optimization of a dewatering CPS machine, several sensor are used to collect real-time data.
 The project is about the analysis of a Cyber-Physical System (CPS) data using Big Data Technologies.

 This project implements a Big Data system that analyze the data in real-time.
-The data are published in Kafka using 2 different approaches:
+The data are published in Kafka using the following 2 different approaches.
 #### First approach:
 Uses a Spooldir connector to read data from a csv file and publish them in Kafka.
 #### Second approach: